Gibraltarian status: Eligibility for Gibraltarian status

 Further provisions provide for the registration of children, adopted children and spouses of those registered at the discretion of the minister with responsibility for personal status.

 Rights

-Persons with Gibraltarian status have full right of residence in Gibraltar.
-Any Gibraltarian who is a British Overseas Territories citizen and/or a British citizen was a citizen of the European Union until Brexit and enjoyed freedom of movement in the European Union.
+Persons with Gibraltarian status have full right of residence in Gibraltar, a territory whose sovereignty is disputed by Spain.
+Gibraltarians were British Overseas Territories citizens and/or British citizens and were citizens of the European Union (EU) until Brexit.
+They had enjoyed freedom of movement within the EU.

-On 31 December 2020, the governments of Spain and the United Kingdom reached a deal to allow Gibraltar to join the Schengen area.
+On 31 December 2020, the governments of Spain and the United Kingdom began negotiations to allow Gibraltar to become a de facto member of the Schengen area, aiming to ease cross-border movement.
+A deal signed on 11 June 2025 established an open border and joint passport controls at Gibraltar International Airport, measures designed to facilitate easier travel and daily crossings.
+Despite these arrangements, the UK reaffirmed that Gibraltar remains British sovereign territory, preserving the existing status despite practical changes on the ground.